padogrid/bundle-hazelcast-5-app-ml_lstm-cluster-ml_jet/README.md

 sudo apt install python3.10-venv
 ```

 ❗ If you will be using the accompanied Jupyter notebooks in JupyterLab then you must **restart JupyterLab after you have installed `requrements.txt`**.
 This is because [HoloViews](https://holoviews.org/index.html) used by the notebooks requires Jupyter integration.
-If you are running this bundle in a PadoGrid container, then you can restart Jupyter Lab by stopping it as follows.
+If you are running this bundle in a PadoGrid container, then you can restart JupyterLab by stopping it as follows.
 The container will automatically restart JupyterLab if it is not running.
 Note that you may need to readjust the JupyerLab windows after a restart.

 ```bash
 stop_jupyter